Cyndra-project/cyndra/README.md

 ## Contributing to cyndra

-Contributing to cyndra is highly encouraged!
+Contributing to Cyndra is highly encouraged!

 If you want to setup a local environment to test code changes to core `cyndra` packages, or want to contribute to the project check out [our docs](https://docs.cyndra.rs/community/contribute).